PokemonHacker1337/HackedFlashGames/README.md

 Gunner Vario:
 Start with lots of money.
 Minigun can be bought.

+Hurt Ragdoll Bieber:
+Start with 31 years on the timer.

 Learn to Fly:
 Infinite fuel, all upgrades are free.